-- If your project will consist of multiple phases, include a phasing plan detailing the timing, scope, and estimated costs of all phases of the project. - Submit your organization's collections or archival management policy.
+• If your project will consist of multiple phases, include a phasing plan detailing the timing, scope, and estimated costs of all phases of the project.

-MN HISTORICAL AND CULTURAL APPLICATION ADVICE: ARCHIVES
+APPLICATION ADVICE: ARCHIVES, COLLECTIONS AND LIBRARIES

 The following advice on how to complete the application will help you shape your project; suggestions correspond to and go beyond the guidance provided in the application form.